Skip to content

 Step 1: Create an Espanso Trigger

 Add a trigger to your Espanso config file.
-The file location depends on your operating system:
+File location depends on your operating system:

 PlatformConfig File Location